dleeftink/QuickSet/readme.md

 ### Use cases
 1. Finding top-k most frequent items in one or many lists
 2. Nearest neighbour finding based on frequency of occurrence
-3. Sorting random integers for binary search
+3. Ordering random integers for binary search
 4. A lightweight key/value dictionary
 5. Duplicate integer counting
 6. Unique integer extraction